matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 ![Lenovo Miix 630 Rogers LTE](/images/blog/00005/lenovo-miix-630-rogers-lte.png)

 Windows 10 is very good at managing LTE on the device, and things like quotas and suspending background services are easy to setup.
 I normally leave LTE disabled when I am not using it, but it is quite handy to leave it on and still receive notifications when the computer is suspended (and not take a hit on battery life).
-The mobile hotspot function also works quite well, but when you use that feature it is very easy to use all of your data if you are not careful.
+The mobile hotspot function also works quite well, but when you use that feature it is very easy to use all your data if you are not careful.

 ## Performance ##